College of Humanities About Page Skip to main content

 2. teach students to understand, articulate, and apply the value of their humanities education;

-from the College of Humanities over the last 10 years, almost double more than the next highest college.
+in the College of Humanities, fall 2024, almost double more than the next highest college.

 through our College.